 NPR, its sponsors and content producers may use ID3 tags or other metadata containers embedded in podcasts and other media files to collect listening data when these files are played using a compatible Internet-connected media player platform.

-NPR and its service providers also may use pixel tags, alone or in conjunction with cookies.
+NPR and its service providers and vendors also may use pixel tags, alone or in conjunction with cookies.
 A pixel tag, also known as a web beacon or clear GIF, is an electronic image that can be used to recognize certain information on your device, such as cookies, the time and date a web page is viewed, or a description of where API content is placed.
 Cookies and these other tracking technologies enable us to assign a unique number to a user's device, and relate information about a user's use of the NPR Services to other information about the user, including personal information.
-These technologies also enable NPR and its service providers to recognize you when you access the NPR Services using different computers, devices or browsers.
+These technologies also enable NPR and its service providers and vendors to recognize you when you access the NPR Services using different computers, devices or browsers.